nahuakang/nahua.dev/content/posts/immutables-and-consts.md

 ```

-## Immutables and Mutables: Dive Deeper
+## Immutables and Mutables: Definitions
 As you can see, the story is a little bit more complicated.
 On the one hand, we cannot reassign an element of the tuple because tuples are immutable.
 On the other hand, we can reassign an element of a list inside a tuple, because lists are mutable.

 To understand this topic better, we can go deeper into the knitty gritties of Python.